loykin/apirun/README.md

 - Allowed identifier characters: only ASCII letters, digits and underscores, starting with a letter or underscore.
     - Regex: ^[a-zA-Z_][a-zA-Z0-9_]*$
-- If a provided name does not match the allowed pattern, apimigrate falls back to the safe default for that identifier.
+- If a provided name does not match the allowed pattern, apirun falls back to the safe default for that identifier.
 - Do not include quotes, dots, or schema qualifiers in names; use plain identifiers (e.g., my_schema_migrations, not public.my_schema_migrations).
 The default schema of your database connection will be used.
 - The same rules apply to both SQLite and PostgreSQL backends.